 Plan B for Cannabis Legalization

-While Governor Phil Murphy conditionally vetoed a bill that expunged criminal records that was spun off the main bill at the end of the summer, its sponsor Senator Sandra Cunningham (D-Hudson) has reintroduced a version which contained a description outlining the process for automatic expungement which Murphy and the ACLU are especially ardent about.
+While Governor Phil Murphy conditionally vetoed a bill that expunged criminal records that was spun off the main bill at the end of the summer, its sponsor Senator Sandra Cunningham (D-Hudson), has reintroduced a version that contained a description outlining the process for automatic expungement which Murphy and the ACLU are especially ardent about.